wormhole-foundation/wormhole/whitepapers/0010_integrity_checkers.md

 ### Pre-Observations

 Pre-observations are essentially like observations, i.e. a Wormhole message signed by a single guardian, but they can be distinguished by their signature format and prefix.
 They follow the same signature format as signed gossip messages described in 0009_guardian_key.md with a unique signature prefix.
+Signed pre-observations therefore cannot be used like signed observations to create a VAA.

 ### Batching